emf-creaf/emf_web/content/news/ecotraj_course_france_2025/index.markdown

 framework, including its extension to cyclical dynamics (CETA) was held in Brest-Iroise (Plouzané, France, 15 May 2025).
-This course was conducted by Miquel de Cáceres from the EMF and Anthony Sturbois and Nicolas Djeghri from VivArmor Nature and LEMAR.
+This course was conducted by Miquel de Cáceres from the EMF and Anthony Sturbois and Nicolas Djeghri from LEMAR.

 Materials of the course can be found [here](https://emf.creaf.cat/training/ecotraj_course/).